TechnoSavage/runZero/sdk-starlark-integrations/Flexera_SnowAtlas/README.md

 ### Snow Atlas configuration

 1. Determine the proper Snow Atlas URL:
-    - Identify the region for your instance
+    - Identify the region for your instance.
+You can find your Data region in the Snow Atlas settings menu, in Application registrations.
+Your Data region is on the General information tab.
+For more information, see [General information](https://docs-snow.flexera.com/snow-atlas/user-documentation/snow-atlas-settings/application-registrations/#general-information).
     - Assign the URL to `ATLAS_BASE_URL` within the starlark script
 2. Create an Application Registration in Snow Atlas:
     - [Application Registration documentation](https://docs-snow.flexera.com/snow-atlas/user-documentation/snow-atlas-settings/application-registrations/manage-application-registrations)